-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boost innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Delaware, but they make a big impact.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-While immigrants may not sway the outcomes of presidential elections in this reliably Democratic state—Barack Obama won here by more than 77,000 votes—they may have an impact on statewide and primary elections in the future.
+While immigrants may not sway the outcomes of presidential elections in this reliably Democratic state—Hillary Clinton won here by more than 50,000 votes—they may have an impact on statewide and primary elections in the future.

 |Share these facts|